Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Introduction

 \section{Introduction}

 Schr\" odinger cat states---quantum superpositions of macroscopically distinct (or ``classical") states---are a fundamental resource for quantum communication~\cite{Hacker2019}, quantum metrology \cite{Gilchrist2004,Giovannetti2011,Pezze2018} and quantum computation~\cite{vlastakis2013,chamberland2020,grimm2020}.
 Recently, the development of bosonic quantum error-correcting codes has led to a surge of interest in exploiting Schr\" odinger cat states for encoding and manipulating quantum information in an hardware-efficient manner \cite{leghtas2013,mirrahimi2014,leghtas2015,ofek2016,puri2017,puri2019,touzard2018,guillaud2019,grimm2020,Puri2020,Lescanne2020,chamberland2020}.
 The two-dimensional subspace spanned by superpositions of Schr\" odinger cat states can be used to encode quantum information, implementing a so-called cat qubit.
 Interestingly, such a qubit is naturally endowed with a large noise bias, i.e.~the qubit has a single dominant noise channel while all other types of noise are largely suppressed, which offers protection from errors in a quantum memory~\cite{leghtas2013,ofek2016}, and eases up the requirements of quantum error correction~\cite{puri2019} and quantum annealing \cite{Puri2017b}.
 The implementation of bias-preserving quantum gates \cite{touzard2018,guillaud2019,grimm2020,Puri2020} opens the door for universal fault-tolerant quantum computing based on cat qubits \cite{chamberland2020}.
+The potential for applications of Schr\" odinger cat states further increases when considering extensions to multiple modes.
+Two-mode Schr\" odinger cat states, also known as entangled coherent states~\cite{sanders1992}, are a resource for continuous-variable quantum information \cite{vanenk2001,sanders2012} and metrology \cite{joo2011,zhang2013}.
+They have been experimentally prepared using feedback control in superconducting circuits~\cite{wang2016}.
+A unique feature of these states is that they possess non-Gaussian entanglement, which allows circumventing many no-go theorems imposed by Gaussian quantum resources~\cite{braunstein2005}.
+Extending the stabilization of non-Gaussian entangled states---and Schr\" odinger cat states in particular---to an arbitrary number of modes would render non-Gaussian quantum resources scalable~\cite{wang2001}.